 Joe and I are social people.
 We love to host gatherings and having a drink together at the end of each day is part of our evening ritual.
 However, like many others, we’ve been feeling more tired lately, especially after lots of indulging over the holidays.
 While we’ve participated in strict dry Januarys in the past, this January we’re taking a more nuanced approach, making micro shifts to our standard evening habit.

 While we are occasionally imbibing in a glass of wine this month, we’re mostly refraining from drinking alcohol.
-In the process, we’ve been exploring ways to introduce new flavors and enjoy drinks that are zero-proof (or, occasionally, low-proof).
+In the process, we’ve been exploring ways to introduce new flavors and enjoy nonalcoholic drinks (or, occasionally, low-proof drinks).

 The four products below are ones I’ve personally tried and love.
 If you’re looking to broaden the scope of the kind of drink you reach for at the end of any given day, these are great options to try.
 I love that they’re portable and that the flavor profiles are balanced, not too sweet, and a great reflection of a cocktail I’d tend to make for myself.